JonasGrabbe/GradientDecentOnManifolds/README.md

 - [ ] Investigate the potential for integrating the min-max solutions approach presented by Jevnikar, Malchiodi, and Wu.

+### Project Structure
+The project is organized into the following directories: TBA

 ### References
 [1] Bonnabel, S. (2013).
 Stochastic gradient descent on Riemannian manifolds. arXiv preprint arXiv:1111.5280.
 Link